 E. Daily One Hour in the Word

+- (like Jesus prayed early in the mornings)

+This was not part of the Great commission but was demonstrated by Jesus’ lifestyle.

 And I want to encourage you to do that.
 Daily an hour in the Word.
 Maybe Jesus didn't do it every day in the morning but we read numerous times that Jesus was praying to His heavenly Father early in the morning.
 Can you imagine?
 The Son of God, why did He have to pray?
 But He did.
 He called on His Father early in the morning.
 Yet for many of us, we find it easier to read our Bible in the evening, and pray in the evening.
 And it goes something like this, “Dear Jesus, I've been very busy today, and I've had a lot of things to do, and I ran back and forth, and some of the things didn't work out, but some things were really pretty good.
 I hope You're quite happy about today, and I'm very tired now.
 Good night.
 Amen.”
 But if pray in the morning, we can present to God a blank sheet with the whole day.
 And we can ask God to write on that sheet what should be happening today, who are the people He wants us to meet with, what is that He would like us to say to some of these people.
 He can prepare their hearts, He can prepare our hearts and our mouths, and we can give the whole day to Jesus.

 So, before we go any farther, I'd like to ask right now how many here are following this example of Jesus.
 How many of you early in the morning, just before the sunrise, or maybe just after sunrise?
 Would you raise your hand?
 If you spend once a week or couple times a week some time with God early in the morning reading your Bible and praying.
 I see there are not many.
 Thank you for that hand.
 Yes, thank you.
 I appreciate that.
 Praise God, we have some people who are already following the plan that Jesus had and following His strategy.